GastonMGrecco/microfrontend-create/README.md

 # microfrontend-create

 ## Description
 This is a microfrontend project builder through webpack v5 (ModuleFederationPlugin).
 You can create a 'container' or 'child' microfrontend.
-You will also be able to decide under which development environment to work, be it 'React', 'Vue', 'Angular', 'Svelte' or 'Vanillajs'
+You will also be able to decide under which development environment to work, be it 'React', 'Vue', 'Angular', 'Svelte' , 'Vanillajs' or Vanillawc (web-components)

 ![](https://avatars.githubusercontent.com/u/61727377?s=280&v=4)

-### From @1.5.0 version
+### From @1.4.0 version

 Since version @1.4.0 you can create a simple microfrontend without big problems, but I am working to make this a great generator (be patient).